Priyankabolem/assignment2-bolem/README.md

 |USA    | Explore and learn  |6 months   |
 |Germany| Travel             |2 months   |
 |Japan  | Different culture  |2 months   |

+****
+# Pithy Quotes
+>When your mother asks, ‘Do you want a piece of advice?’ it is a mere formality.
+It doesn’t matter if you answer yes or no. You’re going to get it anyway.  - ***Erma Bombeck***
+>I love being married.
+It's so great to find that one special person you want to annoy for the rest of your life. - ***Rita Rudner***